 Liquid lidocaine has a jelly-like consistency and is often prescribed for patients undergoing chemotherapy for throat cancer.
 When I used it, I simply poured the recommended dose in my mouth (as directed), and let it make contact with my throat (almost like gargling).
 You let it sit there for a bit and swallow (or spit it out).
 Only use as much as directed and use it as directed.
 This medication allowed me to eat without pain.

 You will generally be back to normal within 14 days of surgery.
 Pain, for me, was fully reduced by day 10.

-Surgery: What Is a Tonsillectomy Like?
+Surgery: What Does It Feel Like?

 The surgery requires anesthesia.
 The interesting thing about this type of surgery is that you will be intubed nasally.
 The surgery itself is done via scalpel, laser, or heated instrument.
 Bleeding is controlled via cautery.

 Generally, the surgery lasts 30 minutes to an hour (not including other perioperative procedures, like prep).
 Recovery takes the longest—this is to ensure that you are alert/awake, that bleeding is minimal, and that you are ok to be sent home the same day.

 Having my tonsils removed was a great decision for me.
 Although the recovery was quite unpleasant and painful, enduring those 2 weeks of recovery was well worth the reduction in chronic throat issues.
 I am in much better health.
 My surgeon, too, said that while my tonsils looked small from a glance at my throat, they were actually quite large and had many crypts.
 So the decision to remove them was a good one.

 One thing I have noticed is that I am much less tolerant of poor air quality.
 Whereas tonsils are glands that help fight infection and protect the body from environmental threats (when they become overactive they cause chronic issues), I noticed that my airway was more sensitive to smoke, secondhand smoke, and fires.